hydroframe/subsettools/README.md

 ```bash
 $ curl https://raw.githubusercontent.com/hydroframe/subsettools/main/docs/example_notebooks/<notebook_title>.ipynb -o <notebook_title>.ipynb
 ```

-The current list of example notebooks with brief explanations is given below.
-If you would like more information or to explore the notebooks within readthedocs please go to the following:
+The current list of example notebooks is given below.
+A more detailed explanation of each notebook and how it should be used can be found in the Example notebooks tab at the Read the Docs link above.

+Note: Only CONUS1 examples are currently being supported, but CONUS2 examples will be added in the future.

-1. conus1_subsetting.ipynb - Subsets data from the CONUS2 modeling domain stored on Hydrodata as well as climate forcing to perform a simulation with ParFlow-CLM, that is ParFlow fully coupled to the climate model
+1. conus1_subsetting.ipynb - Subsets a CONUS1 domain and runs a transient simulation with ParFlow-CLM.
-.
-2. conus1_subsetting_spinup.ipynb - Subsets data from the CONUS1 modeling domain stored on Hydrodata to perform a spin-up (model initialization) to steady state with only ParFlow and a longterm recharge mask (PmE).
+2. conus1_subsetting_spinup.ipynb - Subsets a CONUS1 domain and performs a model initialization (spin up) with ParFlow.
-3. conus2_subsetting.ipynb - Subsets data from the CONUS2 modeling domain stored on Hydrodata as well as climate forcing to perform a simulation with ParFlow-CLM, that is ParFlow fully coupled to the climate model.
-4. conus2_subsetting_spinup.ipynb - Subsets data from the CONUS2 modeling domain stored on Hydrodata to perform a spin-up (model initialization) to steady state with only ParFlow and a longterm recharge mask (PmE).

 In addition to example notebooks, several reference .yaml files are provided at subsettools/src/subsettools/ref_yamls.
 You may use these as a template for a ParFlow (or ParFlow-CLM) run that most closely meets the specifications of the model you are trying to build.
-A list of currently provided run templates is provided below.
-The first word in the filename refers to the larger modeling domain to be subset from (either conus1 or conus2).The second part refers to pf_spinup, which is a model file set up for initializing a modeling domain with only parflow or pfclm_transient which is a model run with parflow fully linked to the climate model clm.
-The last specifies if the model file is for a box or solid file domain.
-You may always use your own .yaml or .pfidb that defines your model with the subsettools package.
+A list of currently provided run templates is provided below:

 1. conus1_pf_spinup_box.yaml
 2. conus1_pf_spinup_solid.yaml